corneliusdugu/FlatRoomGame/README.md

 Note:

-Run - dotnet run to start the program in the termial.
+Run - dotnet run to start the program in the terminal.

 Test - dotnet test to test the program in the terminal.